 Two of the best ways to prepare broccoli is to steam and stir fry it.
 This helps preserve its nutrients (notably vitamin C) and antioxidant compounds.
 It pairs perfectly with bacon and tastes great with melted cheese and cream.

 Normally, you're not allowed to eat below-ground vegetables like carrots and potatoes on a keto diet.
 That's because these vegetables tend to be very high in starches.
 Radishes are an exception to this rule as one cup contains a meager 2 grams of net carbs.

 Radishes are an excellent source of vitamin C (29% DV), which is an antioxidant vitamin that is especially vital for brain functioning and health.
 Besides that, this important vitamin is also essential for collagen synthesis, helping your skin stay youthful.
 Studies also show that radishes prevent kidney stones and high LDL cholesterol .

 The best way to eat these keto veggies is raw, for example, sliced in keto salads.
 Heat treatment tends to reduce the amount of vitamin C in all food as well as major phytochemicals.

 Besides being low in carbs, green beans are also an excellent source of vitamins A, C, K, and folate.
-A one cup serving will give you a moderate amount of potassium and iron.
+A cup serving will give you moderate amounts of potassium and iron.
 Green beans also contain bioactive compounds like chlorophyl, carotenoids, polyamines, and polyphenols, which function as antioxidants.

 Interestingly, research shows that cooking actually increases the levels of antioxidant compounds in green beans, making these keto veggies among the rare few that are healthier cooked than raw. .
 Microwave cooking increased antioxidant compounds the most.